jedisct1/spake2-ee/README.md

 The implementation could be faster by using private functions.

-But my Starbuck card balance is zero, so this is all you will get for now.
+But my Starbucks card balance is zero, so this is all you will get for now.